esaezgil/esaezgil.github.io/content/post/enrique_2016_review.md

 ### Docker Meetup

 During the weekend of the Docker anniversary, there were multiple events run all over the world.
-This was an informal gathering to talk about this technology in which there was a brief introduction about Docker and a hands on lab in which we setup an example project.
+It was an informal gathering to talk about this technology.
+There was a brief introduction about Docker and a hands on lab in which we setup an example project.

-I also attended and help organizing another [Docker Meetup](https://www.meetup.com/docker-barcelona-spain/), this time during the week, in which [Matt Feigal](https://twitter.com/mattfgl), an engineer from Google, talked about [Kubernetes](http://kubernetes.io/).
+I also attended and helped organizing another [Docker Meetup](https://www.meetup.com/docker-barcelona-spain/), this time during the week, in which [Matt Feigal](https://twitter.com/mattfgl), an engineer from Google, talked about [Kubernetes](http://kubernetes.io/).
 His talk was quite interesting as I could see a lot of similar concepts between the [AWS cloud](https://aws.amazon.com/) and the [Google cloud](https://cloud.google.com/).

 <blockquote class="twitter-tweet tw-align-center">{{<tweet 737692360746881026>}}</blockquote>

 ### VLC weekend Meetup

-The [VLC](http://www.videolan.org/vlc/index.html) board met in Barcelona at our office (Skyscanner) during the weekend to discuss over the weekend their plans and whatnot.
+The [VLC](http://www.videolan.org/vlc/index.html) board met in Barcelona at our office (Skyscanner) during the weekend to discuss about their plans and whatnot.
 I had the opportunity to hang out with them during Saturday evening and during Sunday.
 Although we were not involved at all in their discussions it was nice to talk with the maintainers and leaders of such an important Open Source project.

 Talks
 =====